StudioEtrange/ConfigTree/docs/advanced_usage.rst

     ctdump json --path path/to/config/sources --branch app.db > path/to/build/database.json

 The special formatter for shell scripts helps to use configuration within Bash scripts.
-For example you want to use database credentials within :
+For example, you want to use database credentials:

 ..  code-block::  Bash